IliaIlin/Nba-stats/README.md

 but there is no game date, which would make uniqueness check possible to enforce that pair of (player_id, game_date) is unique.
 * Indices on foreign keys to enhance the joins
 * There is a batch processing enabled to have performant addition of stats.
+* Version was added to all entities for optimistic locking, in case of non-human usage where exception can happen it gives a chance to gracefully retry
 * I was considering materialized view for the improved performance of reading all stats per season but there would be a need to refresh it every time we insert the data to satisfy requirement of always fresh data served.
 In case of more writes than reads it won't make much sense, but if reads are much more often it makes sense to do later on.